-If you’ve been diagnosed with diabetes, it means your blood sugar (or blood glucose) is higher than it should be.
-Excess sugar in the blood can cause damage to blood vessels throughout the body, including those in the eyes.
-This can result to diabetic retinopathy.
+If you’ve been diagnosed with diabetes, it means your blood sugar is higher than it should be.
+Excess sugar in the blood can damage blood vessels throughout the body, including those in the eyes.
+This can result in diabetic retinopathy.

-What is diabetic retinopathy?
-When someone develops this eye disease, the tiny blood vessels in the retina of the eye become damaged and may begin to swell and leak fluid.
+Diabetic retinopathy damages the tiny blood vessels in the retina, causing them to swell and leak fluid.
 In some cases, existing blood vessels may close off and new abnormal blood vessels may grow on the retina.
-Untreated, diabetic retinopathy can lead to vision loss and even blindness.
+Untreated diabetic retinopathy may lead to vision loss and even blindness.

-Anyone who has diabetes is at risk of developing diabetic retinopathy.
-The disease is the most common cause of vision loss in those who have diabetes.
+Anyone with diabetes is at risk of developing diabetic retinopathy.
+It’s the leading cause of vision loss in people with diabetes.
 In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, 1 in 3 people aged 40 or older who have diabetes show early signs of diabetic retinopathy.

 That doesn’t mean, however, that you will automatically develop the disease if you have diabetes.
 The risk of developing the condition increases with age.
 It’s more common among those with certain risk factors, including:

-Certain groups have an increased risk of developed diabetic eye disease, including diabetic retinopathy.
+Certain groups have an increased risk of developing diabetic eye disease, including diabetic retinopathy.
 They are:

 Women with diabetes who become pregnant or those who develop gestational diabetes are also at an increased risk.